eWalker-TestLab/Documentation/DetectionLab_ESXi_Alex.md

 2. Allow Packer to infer the guest IP from ESXi without the VM needing to report it itself.

 3. Open VNC ports on the firewall.
+More info on the [official article 1](https://kb.vmware.com/s/article/2008226) and [official article 2](https://kb.vmware.com/s/article/2043564).

 #### DetectionLab Project File Modifications

 First of all, clone the repository to your workspace by `git clone git@github.com:clong/DetectionLab.git`

+1. Edit the `variables.json` file in `DetectionLab/ESXi/Packer` as described [here](https://detectionlab.network/deployment/esxi/#steps)

+2. Since ESXi 6.7 is used, the steps described [here](https://detectionlab.network/deployment/esxi/#special-configuration-for-esxi-6x) should also be executed.

 ### Building and Deploying

-After all the installation, follow the instructions [here](https://www.detectionlab.network/deployment/linuxvm/#instructions).

 ## Things to Notice